College alcohol and other drug use is a serious problem that affects virtually every aspect of campus life.

 Find out more by calling Diane at the UMass Amherst CRC, (413) 577-5188.

-Based in the Center for Health Promotion at UHS, UMass Amherst's CRC offers an array of services including:
+Based in the Center for Health Promotion, UMass Amherst’s CRC offers an array of services including: